aminnayebi/HesBO/README.md

 * The HeSBO algorithm proposed by Munteanu, Nayebi, and Poloczek (ICML '19) (see below for the citation) combined with

-	* The Knowledge Gradient algorithm of [Cornell-MOE](https://github.com/wujian16/Cornell-MOE "Cornell-MOE") (Wu & Frazier NIPS'16; Wu, Poloczek, Wilson, and Frazier NIPS'17)
+	* The Knowledge Gradient (KG) algorithm of [Cornell-MOE](https://github.com/wujian16/Cornell-MOE "Cornell-MOE") (Wu & Frazier NIPS'16; Wu, Poloczek, Wilson, and Frazier NIPS'17)

 	* The [BLOSSOM algorithm](https://github.com/markm541374/gpbo "BLOSSOM") of McLeod, Osborne, and Roberts (ICML '18)